Chemical Engineering Courses (CHE)

 CHE 488.
 Chemical Product Design I

-Prerequisite: CHE 344, preceded or accompanied by CHE 360.
-Minimum grade of “C-“.
+Advisory Prerequisite: None.
+Enforced Prerequisite: CHE 344 and co-requisite CHE 360.
+Minimum grade requirement of “C-” for enforced prerequisite.
 (2 credits)

 Part one of a two-semester chemical product design sequence.
 Teams develop the process for a new chemical product that meets industrial, federal and local regulations.
 Survey development, literature research and development of an appropriate manufacturing process.
 Oral and written technology and economic feasibility reports.
 Safety, environmental and ethical issues.
 CourseProfile (ATLAS)